the-guitarman/rust_project_euler/README.md

 It's a homework test project to discover rust-lang.

-Install rust and run `cargo run` in the project root folder.
+Install rust and run `cargo run` within a task folder.